Women threshing rice in Sunu, Nigeria

 Gate in the Nigerian capital Abuja

-However, even though the government has been pursuing economic reforms, it has not yet succeeded in using the country's wealth of raw materials to foster economic and social development.
-In the latest Human Development Index (HDI), Nigeria ranks 163rd out of 191 countries.
+So far, the government of the West African country has not yet succeeded in using the country's wealth of raw materials to foster inclusive economic and social development.
+On the latest Human Development Index (HDI), Nigeria ranks 161st out of 193 countries.

 German development cooperation with Nigeria